FOREX-Euro at 3-1/2-month low as debt crisis fears rise

 * Options show increasing bias for euro puts (Updates, adds details)

-NEW YORK, May 9 The euro dropped against the dollar to a 3-1/2-month low o n W ednesday, falling for the eighth straight session on concerns that political turmoil in Greece threatens its rescue deal and as fears rise about the risks posed by Spain's banks.
+NEW YORK, May 9 The euro slid on Wednesday against the dollar to a 3-1/2-month low, falling for the eighth straight session, on concerns that political turmoil in Greece could threaten its rescue deal and as fears rise about the risks posed by Spain's banks.

-Leftist leader Alexis Tsipras gave up his attempt to form a new government on Wednesday, pushing Greece closer to its second election in a few weeks, after voter rejection of an EU/IMF bailout plunged the country into crisis.

-Last Sunday's election, in which voters vented their rage against mainstream parties over debt-cutting measures imposed in exchange for the bailout, has caused deep political deadlock and brought European threats to eject Greece from the euro.

 The euro also hit a two-and-a-half month trough versus the safe-haven yen as a jump in Spanish bond yields above 6 percent - one point away from levels deemed unsustainable - showed that investors were wary of the rising costs of fixing the country's banks, fueling fears the debt crisis could worsen.